Abraham C. Cuyler

 He was born in Albany in 1742 - the fifth son of Cornelis and Cathalina Schuyler Cuyler.
 His father was a merchant, landholder, and mayor of Albany from 1742 to 1746.
 His mother was a daughter of Albany's foremost New Netherland-era family.

 In September 1770, twenty-eight-year old Abraham C. Cuyler became the third member of his family to be appointed mayor of Albany.
-What would soon become a dubious honor was based on his standing within the Albany community and on his willingness to cooperate with the royal government during a time of increasing tension between British and American interests.
+What soon would become a dubious honor was based on his standing within the Albany community and on his willingness to cooperate with the royal government during a time of increasing tension between British and American interests.
 His tenure at city hall paralleled the rapid development of Albany and its hinterland following the end of the last French and Indian War in 1763.

 However, in 1775 Cuyler's administration was curtailed when escalating conflict between colonists and king led to suspension of royal government across New York.
-It ended in June 1776 when he was among those arrested by the Revolutionies and exiled to Connecticut.
+It ended in June 1776 when he was among those arrested by the Revolutionaries and exiled to Connecticut.
 Later transferred to prison at Fishkill, he escaped to the British but made several trips to Albany to visit his family.
 By 1778, his wife and children had joined him in New York.

 Abraham C. Cuyler suffered greatly from his attachment to the British government.
 Deprived of his property and condemned to death under the Act of Attainder in 1779, a destitute Cuyler sailed to England to seek relief.
 Granted an annuity, he returned to New York.
 After the peace treaty, he attempted to come home.
 This American Tory soon learned there was no place for him in the new Albany.
 Even though many of his kinsmen were prominent revolutionaries, he was unable to reclaim his Albany property.
 Shunned by the new and old people of his birthplace, Abraham C. Cuyler took his family to upper Canada, founded the town of Yorkfield, and died there in 1810.